List of It's Always Sunny in Philadelphia characters: The McPoyles

-Ryan, Liam, and Margaret avenge this in the episode "The Gang Gets Held Hostage" by faking a raid on the bar.
+Later in Season 3, Ryan, Liam, and Margaret get revenge in the episode "The Gang Gets Held Hostage" by faking a raid on the bar.
 Ryan seems to have an addiction to inhaling Pledge furniture cleaner, and all the McPoyles seem to exclusively drink milk and to prefer warm, clammy conditions, which explains their constant sweaty appearance.

-Liam becomes engaged to Maureen Ponderosa in the episode "The Maureen Ponderosa Wedding Massacre", which would break the incestuous bloodline if successful, but the marriage is called off after Dennis sleeps with Maureen.
+In Season 8, Liam becomes engaged to Maureen Ponderosa in the episode "The Maureen Ponderosa Wedding Massacre", which would break the incestuous bloodline if successful, but the marriage is called off after Dennis sleeps with Maureen.
 During the wedding Liam loses his right eye in a riot triggered by Bill Ponderosa spiking the McPoyles' milk with bath salts.

-Ryan and Liam later reappear in the episode "The Gang Squashes Their Beefs" as part of an ensemble invited to Dennis and Mac's apartment to make amends for past transgressions.
+Ryan and Liam later reappear in the Season 9 episode "The Gang Squashes Their Beefs" as part of an ensemble invited to Dennis and Mac's apartment to make amends for past transgressions.
+Liam and Ryan are revealed to be the owners of the very last video rental store in Philadelphia whom accept the Dennis and Mac's invitation to Thanksgiving dinner.
 During the episode Liam displays immense difficulty adapting to his disability, relying on Ryan for assistance in most situations, as well as wearing a flesh-colored eye-patch and later painting on an eye in the hopes of making his injury less visible.
 As retribution for Liam's disfigurement the brothers demand a new eye from Dennis and Mac, to no avail.
 As the episode ends Frank manages to set fire to Dennis and Mac's apartment.
 The McPoyles along with the other guests are locked inside the burning apartment by the gang but seemingly escape unharmed.

-The McPoyle family return in the episode "McPoyle vs. Ponderosa: The Trial of the Century", pursuing legal action against Bill Ponderosa for spiking the milk at the wedding and the subsequent mutilation of Liam.
+The McPoyle family return in the Season 11 episode "McPoyle vs. Ponderosa: The Trial of the Century", pursuing legal action against Bill Ponderosa for spiking the milk at the wedding and the subsequent mutilation of Liam.
 Though many members of the family are present at the trial (including Margaret McPoyle) Liam and Ryan do not attend, as it transpires Liam contracted pink eye after pouring "healing milk" into his eye.
 The case is thrown out of court due to a revelation made by Charlie that the true culprit responsible for Liam's injury was Royal McPoyle, the pet Poconos Swallow of Pappy McPoyle (Guillermo del Toro), patriarch of the McPoyle family.

+Liam and Ryan make an appearance in the Season 16 episode "The Gang Goes Bowling" where they are revealed to have sold their video store and now own and manage the bowling alley that the gang bowls at during a battle of sexes match between Charlie, Dennis, Mac and Frank against Dee, the Waitress, Artemis and Gail the Snail.